-On the website psychiatry.org, so-called medical professionals make 2 blanket statements that are absolutely indefensible on any level- moral, intellectual or scientific.
+On the website psychiatry.org, so-called medical professionals make 2 blanket statements (circled above) that are absolutely indefensible on any level- moral, intellectual or scientific.
 It is this broadening and expanding of the definition of mental illness that began in the 1970's and has brought us to the point where the term "mental illness" is virtually meaningless.

 The ability, capability, or fitness to do something; a legal right, power, or competency to perform some act.
 An ability to comprehend both the nature and consequences of one's acts.

 Capacity relates to soundness of mind and to an intelligent understanding and perception of one's actions.
 It is the power either to create or to enter into a legal relation under the same conditions or circumstances as a person of sound mind or normal intelligence would have the power to create or to enter.

 A person of normal intelligence and sound mind has the capacity to dispose of his or her property by will as he or she sees fit.

 A capacity defense is used in both criminal and civil actions to describe a lack of fundamental ability to be accountable for one's action that nullifies the element of intent when intent is essential to the action, thereby relieving a person of responsibility for it.